K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	  instance_type: c1.medium
 	  availability_zone: us-east-1c

 7. Update Block
-update [Hash, required]: 업데이트 속성을 정의하며 이러한 속성은 BOSH가 배포 중에 작업 인스턴스를 업데이트하는 방법을 제어 canaries [Integer, required]: canary 인스턴스 수
-canary: canary 인스턴스에 먼서 인스턴스를 업데이트를 수행하고 에러가 날 경우 배포가 중지 됨 canary_watch_time [Integer or Range, required]: canary 인스턴스가 수행하기 위한 대기 시간 update_watch_time [Integer or Range, required]: non-canary 인스턴스가 수행하기 위한 대기 시간 max_in_flight [Integer, required]: non-canary 인스턴스가 병렬로 update 하는 최대 개수
+update [Hash, required]: Defines update properties, which control how BOSH updates the job instance during deployment
+canaries [Integer, required]: number of canary instance
+canary: Update instance to canary instance first and stop deployment in case of error
+canary_watch_time [Integer or Range, required]: stand by time for the canary instance to perform
+update_watch_time [Integer or Range, required]: stand by time for a non-canary instance to perform
+max_in_flight [Integer, required]: Maximum number of non-canary instances updating in parallel

 ◎ Example
 	update: